-How is the fee initially calculated?
+How was the fee initially calculated?

-The fee is set to cover the cost of a fully operating program.
-PaintCare estimated the annual program expenses and sales of architectural paint in Connecticut and determined a fee structure that will provide the revenue needed to fund the program.
+When a new program starts, the fee is set to cover the cost of a fully operating program.
+PaintCare estimates the annual sales of architectural paint in each state and divides the estimated annual expenses of the program by the estimated number of containers to be sold, adjusts for container size, and determines a fee per container size that will provide the revenue needed to fund the program.
+When the Vermont program started in May 2014, the fee was lower.
+Since then, the fee was increased to cover expenses.
 PaintCare is a nonprofit organization and operates programs on a state-by-state basis, so the fee may increase or decrease and is different from state to state.